elunna/hackem/hackem_changelog.md

     - knocks its target back one space with 16+ damage).
 - [x] cursed wands of light
     - Cursed WoL cast darkness instead of light.
     - In Evil, zapping around peaceful monsters could anger them.
-I have removed this mechanic except for when you break a WoL.
+I have removed this mechanic except for when you break one.
 - [x] wands of nothing
     - have a base price of 500
 - [x] wands of make invisible